 The mold technician will be able to provide an estimate after evaluating the extent of the mold issues at hand.

 HVAC mold remediation is very important because HVAC systems are notorious for spreading mold spores.
+This might be the most important place to identify and eliminate mold, as the HVAC system has the potential to spread mold throughout your home.

 Mold also grows within the ducts and the duct insulation because of exposure to mold spores traveling from other places in the home.